OVI71397/Docker-on-AWS-Lambda/README.md

 - **Automated Data Collection**: Regularly fetches travel data from an open-source API.
 - **Data Preprocessing**: Cleans and preprocesses the raw data into a structured CSV format.
-- **AWS Integration**: Uses AWS Lambda for serverless execution, AWS S3 for data storage, and Amazon Elastic Container Registry for container management.
+- **AWS Integration**: Uses AWS Lambda for serverless execution, Amazon S3 for data storage, and Amazon Elastic Container Registry for container management.
 - **Scheduled Execution**: Employs Amazon CloudWatch to automate the Lambda function calls at regular intervals.